 Walking Tour of the Village of Zermatt

-The village of Zermatt is nestled in a deep valley and surrounded by some of Switzerland’s highest mountains.
+Zermatt is nestled in a deep valley and surrounded by some of Switzerland’s highest mountains.
 The tall pyramid-shaped Matterhorn stands silent watch over the village below, made famous after seven British climbers first ascended the deadly mountain in 1865.

 Just 40 years ago, transport in Zermatt was almost exclusively by horse drawn carriages.
 And there are plenty of horse carriages waiting to take visitors around the village.
 Or stretch your legs after the journey for a walk around.

-The main street, simply known as Main Street, is a great place to begin your tour of Zermatt.
+The main street, simply known as Main Street, is a great place to begin your walking tour of Zermatt.
 It runs through the village and is lined with restaurants, bakeries and shops to pop in and out of.

 Be sure to visit the part of the village known as the Old Town.
-Here you’ll find old farm buildings built of logs called Gädini, the oldest surviving village center.
+Here you’ll find old farm buildings built of logs called Gädini, the oldest surviving in the village center.
 Some of the buildings are over 300 years old.

 Their sun-beaten wooden walls are made of larch wood and stand on stilts with round stone slabs on top to prevent rodents and insects from entering.
 The roofs of these typically Valais-style buildings are covered with shingles made of flat stone slabs.